 Celtics outlast Blazers, hurt Portland's playoff hopes

-Jayson Tatum scored a game-high 34 points and Jaylen Brown added 30, leading the Boston Celtics to a 128-124 win over the Portland Trail Blazers in an NBA restart game on Sunday at The Arena near Orlando.
+Jayson Tatum scored a game-high 34 points and Jaylen Brown added 30, leading the Boston Celtics to a 128-124 win over the Portland Trail Blazers on Sunday at The Arena near Orlando.
 Brown scored 22 points in the second half, including a 3-pointer with 32.3 seconds left that stretched Boston's lead to 125-119, sinking Portland.

 Gordon Hayward added 22 points for Boston, going 4-for-5 on 3-pointers.
 He had six of his points in the final two minutes, making his only field goal try and going 4-for-4 at the foul line.
 Damian Lillard and Jusuf Nurkic led Portland with 30 points each.
 Lillard, who added a season-high and game-high 16 assists, scored 22 of his points after halftime.
 Nurkic added a game-high nine rebounds.

 The Blazers also got 21 points from reserve Gary Trent and 17 from CJ McCollum.
-Trent made 7 of 11 of his 3-pointers as the Blazers rallied from a 24-point second-half deficit, taking a fourth-quarter lead.
+Trent made 7 of 11 3-point shots as the Blazers rallied from a 24-point second-half deficit, taking a fourth-quarter lead.
 Still, it wasn't enough to prevent a potentially devastating loss for the Blazers, who are chasing the Memphis Grizzlies for the final playoff spot in the Western Conference.
-Portland (30-38) now trails the Grizzlies (32-24) by three games.
+Portland (30-38) trails the Grizzlies (32-35) by 2 1/2 games.
 The Celtics (44-22), meanwhile, are two games up on Miami (42-24) in third place in the Eastern Conference.
-Toronto (47-18) is 3 1/2 games head of the Celtics for second.
+Toronto (47-18) is 3 1/2 games ahead of the Celtics for second.

 Boston, smaller but quicker than Portland's starting lineup, led 37-24 at the end of the first quarter.
 Boston shot 60 percent from the floor in the first quarter, including 63.6 percent on 3-pointers (7 of 11).
 The Celtics led by as many as 24 points in the second quarter before settling for a 67-48 advantage at the break.